ub3rsick/ub3rsick.github.io/_posts/2017-08-27-slae-x86-assignment-5-analyzing-payloads.md

 ![asn-5-exec-gdb-05-execve-call](/assets/SLAE-x86/asn-5/asn-5-exec-gdb-05-execve-call.PNG)

+The `int 0x80` instruction at `0x0804a064` invokes the execve system call with the required parameters.
+The register layout just before the system call is as follows.

 EAX = 0xb = execve()

 EBX = Pointer to the filename of the file to be executed - "/bin/sh"